-For soft CSPs based on idempotent semiring as Fuzzy CSP, we can use the proposed Discrimination Tree algorithm for computing $(^{\delta}/{\alpha})$ neighbourhood interchangeability, see Section 2.
+For soft CSPs based on idempotent semiring as Fuzzy CSP, we can use the proposed Discrimination Tree algorithm for computing $(^{\delta}/{\alpha})$ neighbourhood interchangeability.
 In this paragraph we study how much the number of interchangeability values found with Discrimination Tree algorithm can approximate the number of interchangeability values detected with the definition algorithm and full interchangeability values respectively.

-In Figure 7(a) we can see how ${\alpha}$ full interchangeability, ${\alpha}$ neighbourhood interchangeability computed using the definition algorithm and discrimination tree algorithm respectively vary with $\alpha$ .
+In Figure 6(a) we can see how α full interchangeability, α neighbourhood interchangeability computed using the definition algorithm and discrimination tree algorithm respectively vary with α .
 The results show that the Discrimination Tree general algorithm finds a high number of interchangeable values.

-Fig. 7.
-How the number of $\alpha$ NI, $\alpha$ FI, $\alpha$ NIDT values are varying with $\alpha$ and $\delta$ .
+Fig. 6.
+How the number of α NI, α FI, α NIDT values are varying with α and δ .

-Figure 7(b) represents the analysis for $\delta$ interchangeability.
+Figure 6(b) represents the analysis for $^{\delta}$ interchangeability.
 We can see that the graphs almost overlaps.
 Thus the number of interchangeability values found for $^{\delta}$ neighbourhood/full interchangeability is almost the same.
-Thus, in the $\delta$ case the number of interchangeable values found by the Discrimination Tree algorithm is very close or almost the same to the original number found by the definition algorithm.
+Thus, in the δ case the number of interchangeable values found by the Discrimination Tree algorithm is very close or almost the same to the original number found by the definition algorithm.